 Well, we’re already half-way through another month, and this is the big one!
 In just a few days, we pack up two cars and head up the east coast to deposit our daughter at college for the first time.
 I won’t wax eloquent yet again on all the thoughts and feelings swirling around in my head and heart, but it’s been a week, let’s just put it that way.

 I think we’re feeling a little better this weekend, or at least, we’re able to focus on all the things we have to do.
 I’m trying not to think about driving away next Sunday.

-We had a group of close friends over to the pool last night for a last summer hurrah, and it ended up being sort of a send-off for Caroline and the other college-bound kids in our group, so that was fun.
-David had a bunch of friends over too, which always makes it more of a party.
+We had a group of close friends over to the pool last night for a last summer hurrah, and it ended up being sort of a send-off for C and the other college-bound kids in our group, so that was fun.
+D had a bunch of friends over too, which always makes it more of a party.

 Everyone always asks what I serve at these gatherings.
 I set out pre-dinner snacks (all stuff we picked up at Costco), Paul did burgers and brats on the smoker, and everyone else brought sides and desserts.
 There was a zucchini salad, a Caprese salad plate, and potato salad.
 For dessert, we had Tres Leches Cake, ice cream sandwiches, and chocolate chip cookies.
 We aren’t fancy; it was mostly store-bought, and Costco was well represented.